qingfengzxr/storacha-admin-tui/README.md

 ## Configure

-Create a `.env` file in the project root or export environment variables:
+Create a `.env` file in the project root or export environment variables.
+These environment variables are optional; if you do not set them, you can still log in through the normal flow:

 ```
 STORACHA_SERVICE_KEY=...